headshot

 B. 1996, Washington D.C.
 Based in Seattle.

 Amy Y.Q.
-Lin is a writer and pianist living in Seattle.
-Her writing is published in Catapult, The Rumpus, and One Story.
-The recipient of scholarships and support from Tin House, Kenyon Review Writers Workshop, and Sewanee Writers' Conference, she holds an MFA in Fiction from NYU and BA in Computer Science from Cornell University.
+Lin is a writer and pianist.
+Her writing is published or forthcoming in Catapult, The Rumpus, LARB, The Creative Independent, and One Story.
+The recipient of scholarships and support from Tin House, Kenyon Review Writers Workshop, Sewanee Writers' Conference, and The Seattle Public Library, she holds an MFA in Fiction from NYU and BA in Computer Science from Cornell University.
 Lin was Fiction and Books Editor for Washington Square Review and has read for One Story and Best of the Net.
 She currently serves on the Board of Directors for Seattle City of Literature and is working on her first novel.

 Fiction: